LiorSinai/liorsinai.github.io/_posts/2022-12-03-denoising-diffusion-1-spiral.md

     Optimal diffusion of a spiral.
 </figure>

-Regretably we will not however be able to apply these optimal techniques to the harder of problem of image generation.
+Regretably we will not however be able to apply these optimal techniques to the harder problem of image generation.
 There is indeed no optimal solution for creativity.

 ## Conclusion